Lucy-Glanville-Brown/plant-spot/README.md

 * As a Site User I want to be able to Have a personalized user profile so that I can View my personal order history and order confirmations, and save my payment information
 * As a Shopper I want to be able to Sort the list of available products so that I can Easily identify the best rated, best priced and categorically sorted products
 * As a Shopper I want to be able to Sort a specific category of product so that I can Find the best-priced or best rated products in a specific category, or sort the products in that category name
-* As a Shopper I want to be able to Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as "clothing" or "homeware"
+* As a Shopper I want to be able to Sort multiple categories of products simultaneously so that I can Find the best-priced or best-rated products across broad categories, such as "pet friendly" or "flowering"
 * As a Shopper I want to be able to Search for a product by name or description so that I can Find a specific product I'd like to purchase
 * As a Shopper I want to be able to Easily see what I've searched for and the number of results so that I can Quickly decide whether the product I want is available
 * As a Shopper I want to be able to View items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive